gridbugs/ocaml-ecosystem-surprises/index.md

 Searching for "AudioComponentFindNext" led me to some Apple developer docs for the `AudioToolbox` framework.
-So the foreign archive must depend on some frameworks on MacOS for doing "audio stuff" and I need to tell the linker about it.
+So the foreign archive must depend on some frameworks on macOS for doing "audio stuff" and I need to tell the linker about it.
 Eventually I found the appropriate linker flags on stack overflow to copy/paste into my project: